Hemolytic disease of the newborn (HDN) is a blood disorder in a fetus or newborn infant. In some infants, it can be life-threatening.

 Infants with mild HDN may be treated with:

-The most severe form of this disease, which is caused by Rh incompatibility, can be prevented if the mother takes a medicine called RhoGAM at certain times during and after her pregnancy.
+The most severe form of this disease, which is caused by Rh incompatibility, can be prevented if the mother is given a shot of a medicine called RhoGAM at certain times during and after her pregnancy.
 If you have had a baby with this disease, talk with your doctor if you plan to have another baby.

 HDN; Erythroblastosis fetalis